SustainFund/.github/profile/README.md

-# SUSTAIN IMPROVEMENT
+# LIVE in a more value-adding way.
+Sustain the mindful LIFE.

 Need less.
-Constantly improve to reduce footprint.
+Contemplate a deeper, more profoundly soulful existence.
+Constantly improve your creativity to reduce footprint.

 Eliminate vulnerabilities and excess baggage.
+Money is for parasites who refuse to understand the value of the soul.

 Exercise DISCIPLINE to eliminate needs, to become a tougher example of FREEDOM.
 You are alive NOW, so behave like you are on a date with NOW with an objective to fall in love with NOW.
 Commit to enjoying NOW; the only thing that NOW wants from you is for you to be more able to love NOW tomorrow.